Skyway666/Qt-Practice/README.md

 - Name: Name which will represent the object in the hierarchy
 - Active: Weather the object is to be drawn or not
 - Shape: Which shape the object is
-- Position: Central position of the object
+- Position: Top Left position of the object
 - Scale: Ratio of width and height of the object
 - Size: Scale of the object

-- Fill color
+- Fill color: Color picker!
-- Stroke color
+- Stroke color: Color picker!
 - Stroke thickness
 - Stroke style: Solid, Dash or Dot